Edited by: Keri Stooksbury

 You will also not receive many Hilton Honors elite benefits when staying at an HGV property; you will only get complimentary internet and 2 bottles of water during these stays.
 Also, you won’t accrue bonus Hilton Honors points via credit card spending since HGV stays don’t count as qualifying Hilton Honors stays.

-In Hilton Grand Vacations properties, you’ll typically find accommodations in studio, 1-, and 2-bedroom layouts.
-With timeshares and ClubPoints, this will be part of the initial capital investment you make.
+You’ll typically find accommodations in studio, 1-bedroom, and 2-bedroom layouts in Hilton Grand Vacations properties.
+Using ClubPoints, this will be part of your initial capital investment.

-With revenue rates, you can freely choose which room you’d like to book.
+You can choose which room you’d like to book as a non-owner.
 Because of the suite-style design of each room, you’ll typically enjoy a much larger room footprint than you’d otherwise see in an ordinary hotel room.

 Beyond the sheer size of each room, you will typically find many more amenities within your room when staying at Hilton Grand Vacations.
 In almost all cases, the accommodations will offer spacious living and dining areas, fully-equipped kitchens, washers, and dryers in suites.

-When you combine these amenities with the upscale nature of each property, it feels superior to regular full-service properties, simply due to the convenience of having a full kitchen and more within the comfort of your room.
+Combining these amenities with the upscale nature of each property feels superior to regular full-service properties simply due to the convenience of having a full kitchen and more within the comfort of your room.

-Because Hilton Grand Vacations properties are focused on resort destinations, guests usually spend a majority of their time relaxing at the hotel.
-The properties, therefore, offer lots of on-site amenities like pools, spas, exercise facilities, sports courts, video arcades, and numerous restaurants.
+Because Hilton Grand Vacations properties are focused on resort destinations, guests usually spend most of their time relaxing at the hotel.
+The properties, therefore, offer many on-site amenities like pools, spas, exercise facilities, sports courts, video arcades, and numerous restaurants.

 This might seem like a given in today’s age of connectivity, but it’s still worth discussing the fact that you get free Wi-Fi throughout your stay.
 If you’re staying at a resort property, particularly internationally, it may be difficult to access reliable Wi-Fi.

-Furthermore, some non-chain hotels may charge for Wi-Fi — or worse, they might not even offer Wi-Fi!
+Furthermore, some non-chain hotels may charge for Wi-Fi — or worse, they might not offer it.